rohitagarwal-gkmit/retailpulse-docs/docs/edge_cases.md

 ## 3. Inventory Management Problems

--   **Problem**: `Company Admin` tries to create a medicine with a name that already exists.
+-   **Problem**: `Company Admin` tries to create a product with a name that already exists.
-    -   **Solution**: The system shows a "Medicine with this name already exists" message.
+    -   **Solution**: The system shows a "Product with this name already exists" message.

 -   **Problem**: `Stockist` tries to adjust stock to a negative quantity.
     -   **Solution**: The system shows a "Stock quantity cannot be negative" message.
 The database has a `CHECK` constraint to enforce this.